jefdaj/cryptoisland/src/posts/2026/07/03/egc-dev07-publish-and-verify/index.md

 The structure also matches the previous [Aiken tests](https://github.com/jefdaj/electionguard-cardano/blob/trunk/milestone2/publish-and-verify/onchain/validators/tests/integration/happy_election.ak) reasonably well.
 The main difference is that this time the tests have to be ordered chronologically rather than only by channel, because the nodes are actually talking to each other.
 Whereas in Aiken tests, only inputs and outputs matter.

 I got pytest to reliably order them by making every TX a fixture and depending on it in the next one(s).
-For example you can see above that `admin_tx1` isn't used anywhere in `admin_tx2`, but it needs to come first so I make it a fixture arugment.
+For example you can see above that `admin_tx1` isn't used anywhere in `admin_tx2`, but it needs to come first so I make it a fixture argument.

 ## `verify.sh`